The Best Makeup Brushes

 Our Top Pick

-If you’re a daily makeup user looking to build a collection of reliable brushes, we think the Sephora PRO Collection ($20-40 per brush) is the best place to start.
-Compared to budget picks like Sonia Kashuk, Sephora Collection brushes are softer, denser, and less prone to shedding when you clean them (though they don’t quite match sensory delight of Tom Ford’s fluffy bristles).
+If you’re a daily makeup user looking to build a collection of reliable brushes, we think the Sephora PRO Collection ($20-$40 per brush) is the best place to start.
+Compared to budget picks like Sonia Kashuk, Sephora Collection brushes are softer, denser, and less prone to shedding when you clean them (though they don’t quite match the sensory delight of Tom Ford’s fluffy bristles).